rdsheppard95/sqlworkshop/workshop2_answers.md

 LIMIT 5;
 ```

-## Question 2
+## Question 3
 How many albums does each artist have?
-Include the Artist name and number of albums the artist owns.
+Include the Artist name and number of albums the artist has.
+For this problem you need to use joins.

 ```
 SELECT artists.ArtistId, artists.Name, COUNT(AlbumId)